 Lack of Internal Marketing

-Therefore, from employee’s perspective, that is a stupid decision.
+Therefore, from employee’s perspective, Manager’s decision is not correct.
 However, he has to do it anyway.
-Once after another, the employee loses the passion about the job, which may lead to a decrease in performance.
+Once after another, the employee loses the passion & motivation because of a series of stupid decisions (from his/her perspective), which may lead to a decrease in performance.

 Because the increasing awareness about passion and performance, we see studies about “Employee Engagement”, the term which reflects how to motivate the employee and ensure his commitment to organization’s goals and values.